-\textbf{Remark.} We don't claim that this is a sufficient condition for any $\mu$, as we, predictably, expect to lose some information by ``cutting'' $\nu$ in half and applying $\mu$-stationarity.

 The power of this theorem lies in the fact that we managed to successfully transform a measurable functional equation on the circle into a holomorphic condition on the unit disk, which allows us to make use of powerful complex-analytic techniques.
-Moreover, the theory of Cauchy transforms is quite mature, and, in theory, one should be able to use Tumarkin's and Alexandrov's theorems about Cauchy transforms to control the subtle properties of the resulting stationary measure as well.

-We are able to extract the most amount of information from \eqref{intro: functional equation} for \textbf{countably supported probability} measures $\mu$.
-Before stating the corollary, let us recall the \textbf{Blaschke condition} for a sequence $\{ z_n \} \subset \mathbb{D}$:
+Evidently, we are able to extract the most amount of information from \eqref{intro: functional equation} for countably supported probability measures $\mu$.